erf-model/ERF/Docs/sphinx_doc/boxlib_bits.rst

-Contributing to PeleC
+Contributing to ERF
 ---------------------

 Development Model
 ~~~~~~~~~~~~~~~~~

-To add a new feature to PeleC, the procedure is:
+To add a new feature to ERF, the procedure is:

 1. Create a branch for the new feature (locally) ::